mobilityhouse/ocpp/README.rst

 OCPP
 ----

-Python package implementing the JSON version of the Open Charge Point Protocol (OCPP).
+IIPython package implementing the JSON version of the Open Charge Point Protocol (OCPP).
 Currently OCPP 1.6 (errata v4), OCPP 2.0 and OCPP 2.0.1 (Final Version) are supported.